📖 Overview

 - Define usability goals and metrics

-- Select target users and scenarios
+- Select target users and realistic scenarios

-- Conduct usability sessions and observations
+- Conduct usability sessions and observe behavior

 - Collect feedback and analyze results